 Any nursing degree program should teach you the basics of infectious disease control methods like sanitization, isolation, and hygiene.
 However, by finding a degree that lets you specialize with a concentration, you can take a deeper dive into this part of the healthcare field.

 Infectious disease nursing certification is not required for infectious disease nursing.
 As a matter of fact, you can’t even take the certification exam without having some experience in infectious disease nursing, first.
 However, it is a good idea to get a certificate after a couple of years of work experience.
 Why?
 Because with your infectious disease nursing certification, you can open up possibilities for promotions.

 By earning your certification, you show your employers that you’re willing to go above and beyond the call of duty.
-You’re showing them that you’re willingto put lots of time and effort into your work.
-This dedication may just put you in the path for jobs that only the best of the best are qualified to obtain.
+You’re showing them that you’re willing to put lots of time and effort into your work.
+This dedication may just put you on the path to jobs that only the best of the best are qualified to obtain.

 As you’ll see below, certification can also help you reach a bigger salary.
 Again, your certification shows that you put a lot of time and effort into your work, which means that you deserve a high salary.
 You can absolutely use your certification as leverage when you negotiate with your employer.

 Now, how do you earn this certification?
-Infectiousdisease nurse certification is offered by the APIC, or the Association for Professionals in Infection Control and Epidemiology.
-You can earn your infectious disease nurse certification by passing APIC’s exam.
+Infectious disease nurse certification is offered by the APIC or the Association for Professionals in Infection Control and Epidemiology.
+You can earn your infectious disease nurse certification by passing the APIC exam.